 We completed our annual impairment test as of June 30, 2013 and determined that the book value of the European Communications and the Brazilian POS & Barcode sales units were in excess of fair value and a goodwill impairment was required.
 Prior to this test, no interim indicators of impairment were identified.
 Reduced earnings and cash flow forecast primarily due to the general macroeconomic environment and lower expectations of future results contributed to our determination.
 Furthermore, earnout payments made to CDC shareholders have been lower than those forecasted and assumed in the calculation of goodwill, at the time of acquisition.
 Accordingly, we recorded a non-cash pretax goodwill impairment charge of \$20.6 million, or \$15.2 million after tax at the local tax rate, relating to our reporting units.
 These goodwill charges are included in a separate operating expense line item, "Impairment charges including ERP & goodwill" in our Consolidated Income Statements.
 Income and market approaches were used to determine the fair value of each of our seven reporting units.
 The application of goodwill impairment tests requires management's judgment for many of the inputs.
 Key assumptions in the impairment test included our forecasted revenue growth rate, discount rate assumptions, and working capital requirements.
 Changes in these estimates could result in additional impairment of goodwill in a future period.
-The impairment charge reflects our view of anticipated risks based on our expectations of market and general economic conditions.
-Annual impairment testing did not result in an impairment of goodwill for the year ended June 30, 2012.
+The impairment testing did not result in an impairment of goodwill for the year ended June 30, 2012.
 For additional information regarding goodwill, see Note 5 - Goodwill and Other Identifiable Intangible Assets.